10/27/2023

 Analyst, Carnegie

 Yes, thank you.
-I had a follow-up also and that is with regards to pricing.
-You talked a little bit about some promotions here in certain markets in Q3.
-I recall that your price dynamics have been or that you've been raising prices subsequently throughout the pandemic and I think previously you've been quite clear that there will no be sort of downwards adjustment.
+I had a follow-up also, and that is with regards to pricing.
+You talk a little bit about some promotions here in Certain Marketing Q3.
+I recall that you're price dynamics have been or that you've been raising prices up subsequently throughout the pandemic.
+And I think previously you've been quite clear that there will now be sort of downwards adjustment.
 That's what I recall.
-So I just wanted to hear sort of your view on the pricing dynamics going forward.
-Will these sort of new launches that you're talking about here coming into the market from next year be used as a way of sort of increasing prices for example through these iterations or what's your view and the feedback that you hear from customers around this?
+So I just wanted to hear sort of your view on the pricing dynamics going forward with these sort of new launches that you're talking about here coming into the market from next year onwards. be used as a way of increasing prices for example through these iterations or what's your view and the feedback that you hear from customers around this?

 speaker